 - Staying the course.

-Her straightforward language makes this book easy reading.
+Her straightforward language makes this book easy to read.
 She demonstrates the important theme of connection with the reader.
 You get the impression that Ms. Burke is right there with you dispensing practical advice in her optimistic style.

 She offers something for everyone.
-Online Marketing for Busy Authors includes advice from publishers and authors such as start early, keep your name out there, get help, and invest in your own success.
+Online Marketing for Busy Authors includes advice from publishers and authors, such as starting early, keeping your name out there, getting help, and investing in your own success.
 Not everything will work for everyone, so it’s important to find out what works for you and do more of it.
 Discard the rest.